Port Nelson timeline

-Six acres reclamation north of wharves completed.
+Six acres of reclamation north of wharves completed.
 Gives Port Nelson land needed for industrial expansion.
 Provides rent as well as deflecting wall protecting wharf from silting.
 British Imperial Oil Company (now Shell) leases two acres for bulk storage of petroleum products.
 Trade at Port reaches peak justifying past improvements but making others imperative.
 Peak year for fruit exports through Port: 555,574 bushel cases fresh fruit.
 Cargo totals 153,000 tonnes.
 Port revenue £41,534 (four times 1919 revenue).

 Mr Reynolds consulted on how to make Port Nelson semi-final loading point for ships up to 12,000 tons.
-Repeated former advice Cut must be deepened, widened and protected by a north mole.
+Repeated former advice that Cut must be deepened, widened and protected by a north mole.
 Urgent as shingle moving south along Boulder Bank has closed channels.
 Work shelved due to Depression.

 Board's first loan of £65,000 due for repayment. £36,000 borrowed from AMP Society to cover it.

 Only 105,383 tons cargo handled.
 Board income dwindles to £29,124 in 1934.